 Our Senior Review Editor, Wendy Schmitz, led the baby nail trimmer review.
 Wendy is a BabyGearLab long-term writer and tester and a mother of 2.
 When Wendy's babies were small and new, she was very nervous about nail trimming; she just didn't do it!
 Luckily, there are so many unique and mistake-free options on the market that you don't need to be as reluctant as Wendy.
 Wendy has been testing baby gear since 2014 and focused on finding nail-trimming products that even the most nervous parent could successfully use.
 She selected and tested each nail product hands-on to find the best trimmers available.

 Analysis and Test Results

-We purchased 8 impressive trimmers for a side-by-side shoot out to find the best baby nail trimmers of 2020.
 We tested each style of trimmer for ease of use, cutting ability, and overall quality to provide you with the information you need to find the right trimmers for your baby.

-Easy of Use
+Ease of Use